 - "Exome sequencing may be considered for a fetus with ultrasound anomalies when standard CMA and karyotype analysis have failed to yield a definitive diagnosis.
-If a specific diagnosis is suspected, molecular testing for the suggested disorder (with singlegene test or gene panel) should be the initial test.
+If a specific diagnosis is suspected, molecular testing for the suggested disorder (with single-gene test or gene panel) should be the initial test.
 At the present time, there are no data supporting the clinical use for ES for other reproductive indications, such as the identification of sonographic markers suggestive of aneuploidy or a history of recurrent unexplained pregnancy loss." (p.
-676) - "Pretest counseling is ideally provided by a genetics professional during which the types of variants that may be returned in a laboratory report for all tested family members would be reviewed.
-Both pretest counseling" (p.
+676) - "Pretest counseling is ideally provided by a genetics professional during which the types of variants that may be returned in a laboratory report for all tested family members would be reviewed." (p.
 676) - "With the use of prenatal ES, the turnaround time has to be rapid to maintain all aspects of reproductive choice.
 A rapid turnaround time has been demonstrated in the postnatal setting for critical genetic diagnoses in a pediatric and neonatal setting.
 Laboratories offering prenatal ES should have clearly defined turnaround times for this time-sensitive test." (p.
-677) - "Post-test counseling is recommended, regardless of the test result.
-It should be provided by individuals with relevant expertise, preferably a genetics professional." (p.
-678)
+677)